 M.7.2.4 A Participant shall submit an Interim Secondary Trade Notification to the System Operators

-in order to Activate Interim Secondary Trading Arrangements no later than ten five Working Days prior to the beginning of the Month Outage Period specified in the Interim Secondary Trade Notification under paragraph M.7.2.2(c).
-Any Interim Secondary Trade Notification submitted after this date shall not become effective until the Month after the Month specified in the Interim Secondary Trade Notification under paragraph M.7.2.2(c)
+in order to Activate Interim Secondary Trading Arrangements no later than ten five Working Days prior to the beginning of the Outage Period specified in the Interim Secondary Trade Notification under paragraph (c).

-in order to amend or make Inactive Interim Secondary Trading Arrangements no later than three Working Days to the System Operator if provided in advance of the last Imbalance Settlement Period on the last Trading Day of the Planned Outage.
+in order to amend or make Inactive Interim Secondary Trading Arrangements no later than five Working Days prior to the start of the submitted change.

-M.7.2.5 For Months Outage Periods in which the Interim Secondary Trade Arrangements are Inactive in respect of a Capacity Market Unit, the System Operators shall make no change to the Capacity and Trade Register if a Generator Unit or Interconnector comprising that Capacity Market Unit is undergoing a Planned Outage.
+M.7.2.5 For Outage Periods in which the Interim Secondary Trade Arrangements are Inactive in respect of a Capacity Market Unit, the System Operators shall make no change to the Capacity and Trade Register if a Generator Unit or Interconnector comprising that Capacity Market Unit is undergoing a Planned Outage.

-M.7.2.6 For Months Outage Periods in which Interim Secondary Trade Arrangements are Active in respect of a Capacity Market Unit, the System Operators shall, for periods in which one or more of the Generator Units or the Interconnector comprising the Capacity Market Unit has commenced a Planned Outage, record one or more notional Secondary Trades in the Capacity and Trade Register with a Selling Trade ID assigned and a status of “Accepted” (in accordance with Appendix F), as follows:
+M.7.2.6 For Outage Periods in which Interim Secondary Trade Arrangements are Active in respect of a Capacity Market Unit, the System Operators shall, for periods in which one or more of the Generator Units or the Interconnector comprising the Capacity Market Unit has commenced a Planned Outage, record one or more notional Secondary Trades in the Capacity and Trade Register with a Selling Trade ID assigned and a status of “Accepted” (in accordance with Appendix F), as follows:

 the notional Secondary Trade starts at the beginning of the first Imbalance Settlement Period on the first Trading Day of the Planned Outage;